Nike Air Max: Air Max 360

 On January 21, 2006, Nike launched the Air Max 360, a new shoe design that utilized Max Air throughout the shoe's midsole.
 In September 2006 Nike introduced a special 'one time only pack' which fused the 360 model with three classics.
 The three shoes used were the Air Max 90, Air Max 95, and Air Max 97.
 For this special release, the design of the 360 sole was used in place of the normal sole of the three classics.
 The shoes were released in the three original colors: red for the Air Max 90, green/yellow for the Air Max 95, and grey/silver for the Air Max 97.

 Air VaporMax

-The Air VaporMax released in March 2017, and was the first Air Max shoe to use no foam or rubber in the midsole or outsole.
+The Air VaporMax released in March 2017, and was the first Air Max shoe to use no foam in the midsole.
 It discarded a traditional midsole/outsole design and in place used several entirely hollow air pouches, not connected to one another and positioned in different areas in accordance with where the wearer's foot would naturally strike.
 The VaporMax sole itself has not been significantly innovated upon since its initial release, but original shoes using the sole design continue to be released, including several "hybrids" which fuse a VaporMax sole with the upper design of an older Air Max shoe such as the Air Max 95, 97, and 360.